programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Correspondence analysis (CA) produces a two or three dimensional plot based on relationships among two or more categories of data.
 These categories could be "members and clubs," "words and books" or "countries and trade agreements."
 For example, one member could correspond to another based on clubs that they belong to.
 Members who attend the same clubs probably have more in common than those who attend different clubs.
 Conversely, clubs that have similar members are also likely to have more in common than clubs with different members.

 There may be different reasons for correspondence.
 For example, two people may attend the same fitness clubs, but attend different artistic, cultural or political clubs.
 In fact, there may be as many reasons for differences among the members as there are clubs.
 However, some reasons for correspondence will matter more than others.
 In CA, we map these "reasons" on the dimensions of a graph.
-Usually only the top two or three dimensions are shown at one time.
+Usually, the top two dimensions are shown at one time, although it is possible to show three dimensions in a 3D display. [^ CA has a history branching from a number of disciplines, and thus the terminology can be confusing.
+For simplicity, "categories" refers to the types of data being compared (e.g. "members" and "clubs") while each item within those categories (eg. "The Tennis Club" or "John McEnroe") will be an "element" inside that category.
+The quantitaive location of the elements (x and y coordinates) are "data points."]

-In R, you can plot a graph that shows the relationships among such categories, and this can give you a hint as to what "reasons" exist for the relationships.
-Thus, it can be a good first step to filter through the main themes of a large data.
-It is therefore a powerful tool to understand historical information inside huge digital collections.
+Because CA maps data according to dimensions, broad themes can emerge based on what elements one category match elements in the other.
+Thus, it can be a good first step to filter through the main themes of a large data set.
+It is a powerful tool to understand historical information inside digital collections particularly.

 While it is possible to conduct plots on more than two categories, this tutorial will focus on two.
 When you do CA with more than two categories, it is called [Multiple Correspondence Analysis or MCA](http://www.sthda.com/english/wiki/multiple-correspondence-analysis-essentials-interpretation-and-application-to-investigate-the-associations-between-categories-of-multiple-qualitative-variables-r-software-and-data-mining).
+While the Mathematics for MCA is more complicated, the end results are quite similar to CA.

 After reading this tutorial, you should: